Advance Auto Parts Inc. (AAP) Beta Value: Understanding the Market Risk

 AAP) stock’s latest price update

-Advance Auto Parts Inc. (NYSE: AAP)’s stock price has decreased by -1.55 compared to its previous closing price of 119.79.
-However, the company has experienced a -3.15% decline in its stock price over the last five trading sessions.
+Advance Auto Parts Inc. (NYSE: AAP)’s stock price has increased by 0.87 compared to its previous closing price of 114.74. but the company has seen a -3.38% decline in its stock price over the last five trading sessions.
 Barron’s reported on 11/16/22 that Advance Auto Parts Stock Is Tanking.
 An Analyst Says to Buy Now.

 AAP’s Market Performance

-Advance Auto Parts Inc. (AAP) has seen a -3.15% fall in stock performance for the week, with a -18.21% decline in the past month and a -16.30% plunge in the past quarter.
-The volatility ratio for the week is 2.48%, and the volatility levels for the past 30 days are at 2.64% for AAP.
-The simple moving average for the last 20 days is -10.42% for AAP stock, with a simple moving average of -28.60% for the last 200 days.
+Advance Auto Parts Inc. (AAP) has experienced a -3.38% fall in stock performance for the past week, with a -17.70% drop in the past month, and a -19.22% drop in the past quarter.
+The volatility ratio for the week is 3.26%, and the volatility levels for the past 30 days are at 2.86% for AAP.
+The simple moving average for the last 20 days is -8.08% for AAP stock, with a simple moving average of -29.28% for the last 200 days.

 Analysts’ Opinion of AAP